charles-uno/charles-uno.github.io/_drafts/2022-02-23-guns-germs-steel.md

 large language groups in eurasia. food producers spread out, displacing hnter-gatherers, then local changes to the language. america has many smaller language families. suggests no sweeping displacement. small groups with sporadic interactions rather than well-connected population centers. p371

 Africa.
 Bantu expansion, Indonesian colonization of madagascar. p377

+Australia's temperate zones are small, with a poor selection of native grasses and legumes.
+Sweet potatoes were domesticated in nearby New Guinea, but do not grow well in Australia.

+humans on several continents eat acorns, but domestication efforts have repeatedly failed. trees are slow to grow, bad attributes depending on multiple genes, hard to compete with squirrels planting acorns everywhere

+australia, NZ, tasmania:
+- Australia, NG, Tasmania were connected until sea levels rose at the end of the ice age.
+- Contact with pacific islands well documented.
+Linguistic and genetic evidence.
+- NG domesticated sweet potatoes. no protein source, but enough to get to a million people. enough to develop diseases.
+- Australia had nothing worth domesticating. no diseases, no technology
+- Tasmania is very small. just as high density allows technology to compound on itself, very low population risks regression. loss of bone tools (?)

+china, SE asia
+- food domesticated around the same time as the fertile crescent
+- pigs. likely source of plague and other diseases
+- Can track population spread by looking at linguistics
+- as technology spread from china, so did language
+- pretty much all modern languages in SE asia come from chinese. writing systems too.
+- genetically, small minority groups in SE asia suggest darker skin and curly hair like in indonesia. but those people were displaced as chinese language/technology/crops spread

+polynesia
+- ancient population waves
+- austronesian expansion. wave of people at 40k years ago, then 4k years ago, then 3600 years ago. why was each new wave able to displace the previous people? why did the waves never go the other way?
+- skin color. populations in the tropics for half a million years have dark skin. more recent immigrants have light skin
+- tracking movement using linguistics. german, dutch, english as an analogy
+- pottery, food remnants

 -->